MatthewMckee4/unsoundness-checker/crates/unsoundness_checker/resources/rules/invalid_overload_implementation.md

     return b""
 ```

-### What we can't catch
+## What we can't catch

 Due to more complex examples, we currently can't catch all invalid overload implementations.

 The idea for the implementation of this was that at each return statement if all input variables had been narrowed to the types of the matching overload statement, then this would be a valid implementation.

-This is a obvious incorrect implementation.
+Due to complex scenarios of lost information, we cannot make any assumptions about if this is valid or not.

 ```py